haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 *Reminder: Don't forget to give your files and layers informative names and save them in a folder for this exercise*

 4. Before we can use the DEM, we need to fill its sinks
+	- Open the *Fill sinks (Wang & Liu)* tool (Remember where we search for all our tools?)
+	- Choose the clipped DEM as the DEM, leave the rest as default
--
+	- Run the oto

 5. One of the important features of DEM is that it can be used to create a hillshade relief.
 Hillshade is mostly used in visualization to create an imposing 3D-effect of the surface.
 Let's create a hillshade using this DEM.
-	- Open the *Hillshade* tool (Remember where we search for all our tools?)
+	- Open the *Hillshade* tool
 	- Choose the clipped DEM as the Elevation layer
 	- Try out how the hillshade turns out with the default settings.
 You can change the result by adjusting these default values for azimuth and altitude.
 Basically, this adjusts from which angle the light hits the ground.
 	- Choose settings that you think are good and make that layer permanent, you can remove your test layers